 First Institute prepares students to obtain certification from American Medical Technologists (AMT) for the Registered Medical Assistant (RMA) and/or National Healthcareer Association (NHA) for the Certified Clinical Medical Assistant (CCMA).
-Optional certifications include: Certified Phlebotomy Technician (CPT), Certified Billing & Coding Specialist (CBCS) and Certified EKG Technician (CET).
+Optional certifications Certified Phlebotomy Technician include: (CPT), Certified Billing & Coding Specialist (CBCS) and Certified EKG Technician (CET).
 Onsite testing is available for these NHA certifications.

 First Institute provides related coursework, online test preparation with focused review, and teacher led study reviews for the CCMA certification.
-The cost for CPR testing and the first certification attempt, either the RMA or CCMA, is included as part of the program and paid for by First Institute.
+The cost for CPR testing and the first certification attempt, either the RMA or CCMA, is included as part of program fees.